ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 common-all-modes:
 : A YANG grouping used to define the common attributes used by all transceiver's modes.

-modulation:
-: A base YANG identity to define the different modulation types, as defined in {{ITU-T_G.Sup39}}

-snr:
-: A YANG data type used to represent an (Optical) Signal-to-noise ratio measured over 0.1 nm resolution bandwidth, as defined in {{ITU-T_G.977.1}}

-psd:
-: A YANG data type used to represent a Power Spectral Density (PSD), as defined in {{ITU-T_G.9700}}

 penalty-value:
 : A YANG grouping to define the penalty value for multiple penalty types, such as Chromatic Dispersion (CD), Polarization Mode Dispersion (PMD), as defined in {{ITU-T_G.666}} or Polarization Dependent Loss(PDL)

-switching-wson-lsc:
-: A YANG identity for the Wavelength Switched Optical Network Lambda-Switch Capable (WSON-LSC) interface switching capability as defined in {{!RFC7688}}.

-switching-flexi-grid-lsc:
-: A YANG identity for the Flexi-Grid Lambda-Switch Capable (Flexi-Grid-LSC) interface switching capability as defined in {{!RFC8363}}.

-It is worth noting that there is an inheritance relationship between the Lambda-Switch Capable (LSC) switching capability, defined in {{!RFC3471}}, and the WSON-LSC and Flexi-Grid-LSC, defined respectively in {{!RFC7688}} and {{!RFC8363}}.
-As a consequence, the 'switching-wson-lsc' and 'switching-flexi-grid-lsc' YANG identities are defined as derived identities from the 'switching-lsc', defined in {{!I-D.ietf-teas-rfc8776-update}}.

 ## WDM Label and Label Range {#label-range}